Vanessa Lapa: The Decent One

 In 2006, the diaries of Heinrich Himmler and his family reached her.
-The first to collect these diaries, along with 350 letters from Himmler to his wife, and between 10 and 15 diaries of various kinds, and another 135 stills and various documents, were U.S. Army soldiers who captured Himmler's home on May 6, 1945.
+The first to collect the 10-15 diaries, along with 350 letters from Himmler to his wife, and another 135 stills and various documents, were U.S. Army soldiers who captured Himmler's home on May 6, 1945.
 For some reason they were not handed over to the military authorities.
-All this material "laied" for decades in the house of an Israeli citizen, Haim Rosenthal (there is a version that the documents were in a bank safe), and in 2006 Lapa's father bought it from Rosenthal's son and together With Prof. Nati Laor of Tel Aviv University, they persuaded Lapa to engage with the material.
-She has been working on these diaries for 7 years, searching archives around the world for authentic videos in which he appears, using techniques and technologies designed to clean the dirt that clinged to the footage, and restore their seemingly original soundtrack, to create the movie "The Decent One".
+All this material "laid" for decades in the house of an Israeli citizen, Haim Rosenthal (there is a version that the documents were in a bank safe), and in 2006 Lapa's father bought it from Rosenthal's son and together With Prof. Nati Laor of Tel Aviv University, they persuaded Lapa to engage with the material.
+She worked on the diaries for 7 years, searching archives around the world for authentic videos in which he appears, using techniques and technologies designed to clean the dirt that clung to the footage, and restoring their seemingly original soundtrack, to create the movie "The Decent One".
 When German TV stations refused to co-finance the project, Austrian investor Martin Schlaff stepped in.

-The film premiered at the Berlin International Film Festival 2014 and has participated in dozens of festivals around the world, and won the best docu-award of the Jerusalem Film Festival (2014) and was among the five finalists for the Israeli Academy of Film Award (Ophir Award).
+The film premiered at the Berlin International Film Festival 2014 and has participated in dozens of festivals around the world.
+It won the best docu-award of the Jerusalem Film Festival (2014) and was among the five finalists for the Israeli Academy of Film Award (Ophir Award).
 The film was on the list of 134 documentaries released in October 2014 from which the nominees for the Academy Award for Best Documentary were selected.

 Speer Goes to Hollywood

-The next film Lapa directed and produced and belongs to the same cinematic genre is "Speer Goes to Hollywood".
+The next film Lapa directed and produced and belonging to the same cinematic genre is "Speer Goes to Hollywood".
 It is about Albert Speer, the Minister of Armaments and War Production in Nazi Germany, who was sentenced to 20 years imprisonment at the Nuremberg trials.
 The film is based on the recorded conversations between him and screenwriter Andrew Birkin from 1971 and 1972 about turning his book Inside the Third Reich into a movie.
-The film goes against his claim that he was unaware of the extermination of the Jews These conversations reveal his true and antisemitic character who stands in stark contrast to the "innocent" character he tried to present in the Nuremberg trials and in his book.
+The film goes against his claim that he was unaware of the extermination of the Jews These conversations reveal his true and antisemitic character which stands in stark contrast to the "innocent" character he tried to present in the Nuremberg trials and in his book.
 Lapa, together with Tomer Eliav, the sound designer of "The Decent One", once again worked together to research Speer.
 The film had its world premiere at the Berlin International Film Festival 2020 and won "the best documentary film director" at the Jerusalem Film Festival in Autumn, 2021 as part of the Diamond Competition for Israeli Documentary Film.
 The film won the Ophir Award for the best Long documentary film for the year 2021.

-The film was later criticized for not being historical accurate due to changes and additions made in recreating the original 1970s tape conversations with actors.
+The film was later criticized for not being historically accurate due to changes and additions made in recreating the original 1970s tape conversations with actors.